Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, Vietnamese students should not be too worried, according to Mr. Huynh Anh Khoa, Director of Vietnamese Connect (VNC) Study Abroad Company based in Ho Chi Minh City.
 Because even if the British government cancels this visa, the demand of the British labor market is still higher than before, since the country left the European Union.
 New graduates can apply for a Skilled Worker visa to stay in the UK, Mr. Khoa said.

-"In addition, you can choose a course with a "sandwich year" for undergraduate level or a "placement year" for master's level to do an internship early while still studying to increase your chances of getting a job after graduation," Mr. Khoa noted.
+"In addition, you can choose a course with a "sandwich year" for undergraduate level or a "placement year" for master's level to do an internship early while still studying to increase your job opportunities after graduation," Mr. Khoa noted.

-"Most importantly, you must demonstrate that you are a genuine DHS student by clearly presenting your academic ability, goals, orientation, financial proof... so that the university and study abroad company can review them first, then go to the visa review department from the UK Home Office," Mr. Khoa noted.
+"Most importantly, you must show that you are a genuine DHS student by clearly presenting your academic ability, goals, orientation, financial proof... so that the university and study abroad company can review them first, and then go to the visa review department from the UK Home Office," Mr. Khoa noted.

 Source: https://thanhnien.vn/du-hoc-cac-nuoc-noi-tieng-anh-co-kho-hon-khi-chinh-sach-thay-doi-185250519192609962.htm